natural-script/demos/coverpage.md

 ![logo](assets/img/logo.png)

 # Welcome To Jste v0.5 Alpha Demos

-# Please use the latest version of Google Chrome to avoid any type of errors
+> Please Use The Latest Version Of Google Chrome To Avoid Any types Of Errors

 > Please Choose Your Language